 If we don’t share, then we trade.
-And trade increases inequality — in fact, trade would increase inequality even if there were no violence, coercion, theft, or deception involved — as I will explain below.
+And trade increases inequality, as I will explain below.
+My explanation doesn’t depend on violence, coercion, theft, or deception — those are indeed present, but even without them trade would increase inequality.
 I don’t know why this principle isn’t mentioned more often.
-(It’s similar to Piketty’s argument, except I don’t have any data backing up my argument, and I don’t really need any because my argument is so simple that, once you’ve seen it, it’s obvious.)
+It’s similar to Piketty’s r>g argument, except Piketty has lots of data backing up his argument.
+I don’t really need any because my argument is simpler than Piketty’s; it is so simple that, once you’ve seen it, it’s obvious.

-One of my friends claims that the whole problem is the private banks, which have acquired the right to create money and charge interest on it.
-I’ll admit that that is also a problem.
-But I’ll explain in this essay that, even if all banks were owned in common by the people (like the Bank of North Dakota), separate property would still cause problems (like the land theft at Standing Rock, North Dakota).
+Some people claim that the whole problem is in common banking practices — fractional reserve lending, the federal reserve’s charging the government interest, etc. I’ll admit that that is also a problem.
+But in the board game Monopoly, even though the bank does not charge interest, the game still ends with all the players but one totally impoverished.
+In real life, even if all banks were owned in common by the people (like the Bank of North Dakota), separate property would still cause problems (like the land theft at Standing Rock, North Dakota).

 By trade I mean every kind of economic transaction.
 Shopping is a trade of money for goods and services; rent is a trade of money for the use of space or equipment; employment is a trade of money for labor; a loan is a trade of money now for more money later.
 Bribery, also known as lobbying, is a trade of influence for almost anything.
 Even slavery could be viewed as a trade of labor for the privilege of not being beaten or killed, but perhaps I’m stretching things a bit there.
 Our basic description of trade would be simpler if we viewed everything in terms of barter, but some parts of the theory — e.g., pricing — are more easily explained in terms of money.